nuta/operating-system-in-1000-lines/website/en/16-file-system.md

 };
 ```

-In our file system implementation, all files are read from the disk into memory at startup.
-Each file's tar header (`struct tar_header`) and its subsequent content are loaded into a `file` structure. `FILES_MAX` defines the maximum number of files that can be loaded, and `DISK_MAX_SIZE` specifies the maximum size of the disk image.
+In our file system implementation, all files are read from the disk into memory at boot. `FILES_MAX` defines the maximum number of files that can be loaded, and `DISK_MAX_SIZE` specifies the maximum size of the disk image.

-The actual file reading process is handled by `fs_init` function:
+Next, let's read the whole disk into memory in `kernel.c`:

 ```c:kernel.c
 struct file files[FILES_MAX];